 Definition

 An x-only public key is the 32-byte key format introduced by BIP340 for Schnorr signatures and used throughout Taproot.
 Instead of recording both coordinates of a curve point, or the usual 33-byte compressed form with a leading sign byte, it stores only the x-coordinate and drops the prefix entirely.
-This trims four extra bytes off every key relative to legacy compressed encoding.
+This trims one byte off every key relative to the 33-byte compressed encoding — a small saving that compounds across every output and every spend on the network.

 The even-Y convention

 Each valid x-coordinate corresponds to two points on the curve, one with an even y-coordinate and one with an odd y.
 BIP340 resolves the ambiguity with a simple rule: the y-coordinate is always taken to be even.
 An x-only public key is therefore equivalent to a compressed public key prefixed by the byte 0x02.
-Choosing even-Y gives the greatest compatibility with existing key-generation systems, since standard compressed formats already signal y-coordinate parity.
+Choosing even-Y gives the greatest compatibility with existing key-generation systems, since standard compressed formats already signal y-coordinate parity, so wallets can adopt the shorter encoding without changing how they derive keys.
+The convention is a deliberate design choice to reuse decades of existing tooling rather than reinvent it.

 Reconstructing the point

 Verifiers rebuild the full point using the lift_x function: it checks that the x value is below the field prime, computes the corresponding y on the curve, returns the point whose y is even, and fails if no such point exists.
-This lets a verifier recover everything needed to check a signature from just 32 bytes.
+This lets a verifier recover everything needed to check a signature from just 32 bytes, with no loss of security — the discarded parity bit carries no secret, only a convention.
+Because every node performs this same deterministic reconstruction, the shorter encoding is unambiguous across the entire network.

-The format depends on the underlying secp256k1 structure and the fact that the curve lives over a prime finite field, where square roots and parity are well-defined.
-For sovereign users, smaller keys mean smaller, cheaper, more private Taproot transactions.
+The format depends on the underlying secp256k1 structure and the fact that the curve lives over a prime finite field.
+It is the key format that Schnorr batch verification operates on, and the encoding every Taproot output ultimately commits to.

 In Simple Terms